How to Create a Custom WooCommerce Customer Profile

-Let’s say you’ve run a campaign for developers, and you want to check out how many devs have used a certain coupon code.
-You can do that by filtering “has used coupon” and the users’ occupation filters.
+Let’s say you’ve run a campaign for developers and want to check out how many developers have used a specific coupon code.
+You can combine the “has used coupon” and the users’ occupation filters.
 You can even further segment the user list by the ordered products.

 Likewise, you can check out how many customers used that coupon but aren’t developers.

-Additionally, it’s possible to use the customer lifetime value to find your inactive but valuable customers.
-Therefore, if a high-ticket customer hasn’t visited your store for a long time, maybe it’d be nice to reach out to them.
+Another idea is to use the customer lifetime value to find inactive but valuable customers.
+So if a high-ticket customer hasn’t visited your store for a long time, it’d be nice to reach out to them.
 There are a few things that a business owner can do to improve its customer lifetime value.
 Still, the basic principles are that customers must spend more (per item), purchase more often, and remain customers longer.
 So, if it has been a while since a high-ticket customer has ordered from you, it might be a good idea to consider some re-engagement strategy.
-The lifetime value date can be extracted from your WooCommerce user profiles in combination with the last seen filter.
+The lifetime value date can be extracted from your WooCommerce user accounts in combination with the last seen filter.

-In addition to this, you can easily export your filtered customer list including all the custom fields data in a CSV format.
-In this way you can use this data for your reports or perhaps create an email campaign where you can import a custom selection of customers, along with the custom fields data that you need.
+In addition to this, you can easily export your filtered customer list, including all the custom field data in a CSV format.
+In this way, you can use this data for your reports or perhaps create an email campaign to import a custom selection of customers along with the custom field data you need.

-That’s it!
-You have successfully created your own custom profile page for your WooCommerce customers.
-As you can see with our custom WooCommerce profiles, not only that you have the ability to capture and manage far more data about your customers, but all this information can be also easily searchable and accessible via the Users Insights filters.
+With our custom WooCommerce profiles, you can capture and manage far more data about your customers, but all this information can also be easily searchable and accessible via the Users Insights filters.
 We hope this article helped you improve your customer management and organization.